 Often overlooked as a key contributor to patient safety and revenue, the Surgery department has its own technological challenges that require research and creativity to overcome.

-1. Specialized information systems for Anesthesia and Surgery
+1. Specialized information systems for Surgery

 The unique needs of the perioperative environment demand a specifically designed system.
 It should focus first on patient safety, such as decision support and reminders to ensure compliance with reported indicators, and it should offer efficiency, such as patient tracking and distributed knowledge.

 Because enterprise hospital information systems (HIS) often lag in perioperative functionality, surgeons who seek best practices perioperative information management systems (PIMS).